MohibullahTheProblemSolver/sql-data-WARHOUSE-project/README.md

 ## 👤 About
 Hi!
 I'm ***Muhammad Mohibullah*** ***(data analyst)***.
 I'm passionate about business and analytics.
-I want to make your business growing.
+It will be my pleasure if I make any contributition to a business with proper strategy and decision making through analysis.